Rick Reynolds, LCSW

 To the couple in crisis due to infidelity or addiction, it can also be a very confusing thing.

 The only problem is that this fairy tale style of love exists only in movies and in the initial stages of a budding relationship.

 Those fledgling feelings are never sustained over a lifetime of marriage.
 Married people know this.

-Movies don't typically portray this type of la-la love when infatuation has disappeared, rebellious teenagers are causing angst, and real life hits like a freight train.
+Movies don't typically portray this type of la-la love when infatuation has disappeared, rebellious teenagers are causing angst, or any number of real-life situations hits like a freight train.
 In fact, the exact opposite is far more likely to be depicted.

 True Love Involves Hurt